-Refer to the Section 11.1: Ready/Busy Signal Electrical Characteristics for details on how to calculate the value of the pull-up resistor.
+Refer to the Section 11.1: Ready/Busy Signal electrical characteristics for details on how to calculate the value of the pull-up resistor.

-3.10 VDD Supply Voltage
+3.11 VDD Supply Voltage

-$V{DD}$ provides the power supply to the internal core of the memory device.
+VDD provides the power supply to the internal core of the memory device.
 It is the main power supply for all operations (read, program and erase).

-An internal voltage detector disables all functions whenever $V{DD}$ is below $V{LKO}$ (see Table 19) to protect the device from any involuntary program/erase during power-transitions.
+An internal voltage detector disables all functions whenever $V{DD}$ is below $V{LKO}$ (see Table 22 and Table 23) or 1.5V (for 1.8V devices) to protect the device from any involuntary program/erase during power-transitions.

-Each device in a system should have $V{DD}$ decoupled with a 0.1μF capacitor.
-The PCB track widths should be sufficient to carry the required program and erase currents
+Each device in a system should have $V{DD}$ decoupled with a 0.1 $\mu$ F capacitor.
+The PCB track widths should be sufficient to carry the required program and erase currents.

-3.11 VSS Ground
+3.12 VSS Ground

-Ground, $V{\text{SS},}$ is the reference for the power supply.
+Ground, $V{SS,}$ is the reference for the power supply.
 It must be connected to the system ground.